Safe Water Bath Canned Roasted Tomato Sauce

 But then I wondered why I couldn’t just take the tomato sauce recipe from the Ball Blue Book that I’ve canned many times and instead of boiling the tomatoes, roasted them instead?
 All the measured ingredients would be the same, only the cooking method would change.

-This sounded like the solution to me, but to make sure I called the preservation hotline from our extension agency (Oregon State where I live) and asked them if they thought it would be okay.
-I told them I'd be sharing it with my site's readers - and they okayed the new cooking method!
+To make sure my solution would work I called the preservation hotline from our extension agency (Oregon State where I live) and asked them if they thought it would be okay to roast the vegetables instead of boiling.
+I told them I’d be sharing it with my site’s readers – and they okayed the new cooking method!

 They just cautioned me to keep all the other low-acid ingredients the same and to be sure to include the addition of citric acid or lemon juice.
 Which I did, of course.